OzturkMahmut/GUI-for-an-Automated-Watering-System/README.md

-# Automated Watering Control System and GUI
+# Automated Watering Control System - GUI

 A humidity sensor measures the moisture content of soil which a plant lives in.
 According to the measurement, if the soil lacks moisture, water is